restatedev/documentation/docs/services/deployment/lambda/lambda-typescript.md

 ## Discovery of services

-To let Restate discover the services, execute the following curl command, pointed at the Restate runtime and with the Lambda function endpoint as the URI in the data field.
+To let Restate discover the services, execute the following curl command, pointed at the Restate runtime and with the Lambda function ARN in the data field.

 ```shell
 curl -X POST http://<your-restate-runtime-endpoint>:9070/endpoints -H 'content-type: application/json' -d '{"arn": "arn:aws:lambda:my-region:123456789101:function:my-function:my-version"}'